 - Write a short report according to standard scientific structure.

 This course aims to give the student a deeper understanding of modern methods for assessing dietary intake, physical (in)activity and fitness, both at the individual and group level.
 This course covers study design, choice of assessment methodology, body composition, recommendations, calculation of study power and number of measurement days.
 Data is collected on all students and statistical software will be used to compare methods and assess their validity and precision.
 The course also provides a deeper understanding of how to evaluate reported nutrient intake and physical activity for different groups in comparison to relevant reference values.
 The role of quantitative and qualitative aspects of physical activity to promote (global) health and to prevent and treat disease is also covered.
 The students also receive training in using SPSS and R.

 This course consists of lectures (live and recorded), discussions, journal club, seminars, a group work and a number of practical assessments for physical activity and fitness, complemented with dietary data from the course "Diet and health - scientific evidence, recommendations and sustainability" from earlier in the program.

-The examination consists of written assignments and a group work (graded Pass/Fail), and an individual report combined with a take-home exam (graded Pass with distinction/Pass/Fail).
+The examination consists of written exam (graded Pass/Fail), a group work (graded Pass/Fail), and an individual written report (graded Pass with distinction/Pass/Fail).
 To pass the course, all examination tasks must fulfil the criteria for Pass.
-Final grade is based on the take-home exam.
+Final grade is based on the written report.
 The grading criteria for all examinations are provided in Canvas.